12 native Australian plants for ponds and wet, shady areas

 How to use:

-Plant in deep shade with consistently moist soil.
-Mulch heavily around the trunk and water the crown during hot weather.
+Plant in deep shade or filtered light where soil remains consistently moist.
+Mulch heavily around the trunk to retain moisture and water the crown during extended dry or hot periods.
+Position where it can provide shelter and shade to smaller moisture-loving plants below.

 4. Staghorn / Elkhorn Fern (Platycerium species)

-Best for: vertical pond walls, nearby trees and as part of shaded water features.
+Vertical pond walls, nearby trees and shaded water features with consistent humidity.

 Why it works: